qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 DOM -> DOM
 ```

-The problem with that is the assumption that the DOM is stateless.
+The problem there is that it is built on the assumption that the DOM is stateless.
 That assumption is incorrect.
-We only need to look at a text input to see pieces of state - the text in the input, the position of the cursor - that isn't captured in the DOM.
+We only need to look at a text input to see pieces of state that isn't captured in the DOM, like the text in the input and the position of the cursor.

 This means that to work with those kind of inputs you have two choices.